Low-memory Krylov subspace methods for optimal rational matrix function approximation: Implementing Lanczos-OR using low memory

-The fact that $\vec{L}$ has the same half bandwidth as $\vec{N}$ allows a more efficient implementation of \cref{alg:LDL} where terms which are known to be zero are not computed and only the important diagonals of $\vec{L}$ are stored.
-Moreover, \cref{alg:LDL} already only accesses $\vec{N}$ one column at a time so it is easily converted to a streaming algorithm.
-Making these changes gives the implementation \cref{alg:streaming_LDL} which is fed a stream of the columns of $\vec{N}$ in order, as shown in \cref{fig:streaming_LDL}.
+The fact that $\vec{L}$ has the same half bandwidth as $\vec{N}$ allows an efficient LDL implementation where terms which are known to be zero are not computed and only the important diagonals of $\vec{L}$ are stored.
+This implementation is fed a stream of the columns of $\vec{N}$ in order, as shown in \cref{fig:streaming_LDL}.
 Here the diagonal of $\vec{D}$ is stored as $\ms{d}$ and the $(j+1)$-st diagonal of $\vec{L}$ is stored as $[\ms{L}]_{j,:}$.
 Thus, $\vec{L}_{i,j} = [\ms{L}]_{i-j-1,j}$ as long as $i-j \in \{0,1,\ldots, q\}$.
+Note that this implementation is equivalent, even in finite precision arithmetic, to the standard implementation based on the above recurrences.